bright/new-www/_posts/2019-05-17-coming-back-to-bright-roots.md

 ![](/images/rebranding_colors.png)

 The rebranding includes a redesign of the company’s logo, graphics, website, communications and correspondence.
-Bright Inventions' new brand assets apart from the logo include a simplified black-and-white symbol of letter  "b"  with a hint of innovation reflected in an orange square, along with other visual communications that utilise simple iconic graphics to convey complex solutions in an understandable way.
+Bright Inventions' new brand assets include a simplified black-and-white logo and symbol with a hint of innovation reflected in an orange square, along with other visual communications that utilise simple iconic graphics to convey complex solutions in an understandable way.

 ![enter image description here](/images/rebranding_WE_DELIVER.png)